Emplumada: Publication history

-Cervantes read one poem from her collection, “Refugee ship” at the Quinto Festival de los Teatros Chicanos in 1974.
+Cervantes read one poem from her collection, "Refugee ship", at the Quinto Festival de los Teatros Chicanos in 1974.
 She had travelled to Mexico City with her brother, who was performing at the festival with the Theater of the People of San Jose and was asked to do a reading.
 Her performance was lauded in newspapers and journals.

 The collection is somewhat autobiographical.
 Lorna Dee Cervantes draws heavily from her own personal experiences and her family history.
 This has caused some friction with members of her family, such as her uncle, who refused to speak to her for many years after Emplumada was published.
-Cervantes’ personal experiences with racism, sexism, and classism appear constantly in her work.
+Cervantes' personal experiences with racism, sexism, and classism appear constantly in her work.

 Reception

 The collection was well received by critics.
 In 1982, Emplumada was awarded the American Book Award.
 When it was first published, Emplumada circulated mostly in Chicana magazines.
 The American Book Award, however, opened the text up to much broader attention.

 Lorna Dee Cervantes is hailed as a leader of Chicano/a literature.
 Emplumada was praised for its ability to represent experiences common to Chicano/a readers while resonating with a universal audience.
-Reviewers raved over Cervantes’ ability to capture an underrepresented group.
+Reviewers raved over Cervantes' ability to capture an underrepresented group.

-José Saldívar of Revista Chicano-Requeñ'a" wrote “No book has so carefully elucidated what living as a Chicana in the West means… Emplumada offers a number of troubled and delicate portraits of a woman’s world and how that antipatriarchal world has come to have meaning.”
+José Saldívar of Revista Chicano-Requeñ'a wrote "No book has so carefully elucidated what living as a Chicana in the West means....
+Emplumada offers a number of troubled and delicate portraits of a woman's world and how that antipatriarchal world has come to have meaning."

-John Addiego of Northwest Review extaled, “Throughout Cervantes’ book there is the sense that an enormous but generally neglected audience being addressed.
+John Addiego of Northwest Review wrote, "Throughout Cervantes' book there is the sense that an enormous but generally neglected audience being addressed.
 The Chicana experience, the long-suppressed voices struggling with racism, sexism, poverty, drug abuse, sexual abuse, is formed into a volume of linguistically rich outcries."